src-d/datasets/DockerHubMetadata/README.md

 A manifest points to the layers of an image and its configuration.
 A configuration carries all the
 metadata: architecture, OS, environment variables, entry point, default command, etc., including the layer creation history.
 The latter allows to reconstruct [`docker history`](https://docs.docker.com/engine/reference/commandline/history/) without having to pull images.
-As a whole, the provided information can be used to recover Dockerfile-s for any image on DockerHub which has it.

 The dataset consists of 2 files: